Mothman: Festival and statues

-Mothman has become a big source of tourism for Point Pleasant.
-Point Pleasant held its first Annual Mothman Festival in 2002.
+The Mothman legend has become a major source of tourism for Point Pleasant.
+The city held its first Annual Mothman Festival in 2002.
 The Mothman Festival began after brainstorming creative ways to attract visitors to Point Pleasant.
 The group organizing the event chose the Mothman to be the center of the festival due to its uniqueness, and as a way to celebrate its local legacy in the town.

 According to the event organizer Jeff Wamsley, the average attendance for the Mothman Festival is an estimated 10–12 thousand people per year.

-A 12-foot-tall metallic statue of the creature, created by artist and sculptor Bob Roach, was unveiled in 2003.
-The Mothman Museum and Research Center opened in 2005.
+A 12 ft metallic statue of the creature, created by artist and sculptor Bob Roach, was unveiled in 2003.
+The Mothman Museum and Research Center opened in 2006.
 The festival is held on the third weekend of every September, hosting guest speakers, vendor exhibits, pancake-eating contests, and hayride tours of locally notable areas.